mocks-server/website/docs/get-started-mocks.md

 ## Intro

-* A __mock__ defines a set of ["route variants"](get-started-routes.md)
+* A __mock defines a collection of ["route variants"](get-started-routes.md)__.
+So you can create different "mocks" to store __different states of your mocked API__, and change between them easily while you are developing or while running tests.
-* Mocks can extend from another mock, so you can "copy" an existent one, and change only one "route variant", for example.
+* Mocks can extend from another mock.
+It is like "copying" an existent one, and changing only one "route variant", or many.
 * Mocks must be defined in the `mocks/mocks.(json|js)` file of your project _(or any other compatible extension if you are [using Babel](guides-using-babel.md))_.
 The file must export an array of mocks.

 ## API